Yonatan-Ethiopia/inventory-manager/README.md

 ## Description
 This project is a simple **Inventory Management System** built for a fundamentals of programming course.
 It demonstrates **CRUD operations (Create, Read, Update, Delete)** using only **arrays, pointers, functions, structs, and C-style strings**.
-No STL containers or advanced data structures are used.

 ---